jamescoxhead/portfolio/Source/content/merchantcantos/hikma.md

 ---
 title: "Hikma"
 date: 2018-03-01
-weight: 70

 clientName:
-projectName:
+projectName: Corporate Website and Microsites
 projectUrl: https://www.hikma.com
 ---

-A brief description of the project here.
+Development of a multi-tenant Umbraco installation housing the main Hikma corportate website and a handful of microsites.